duong2009/R-Programming/README.md

 be one of \heart attack", \heart failure", or \pneumonia".
 Hospitals that do not have data on a particular outcome should be excluded from the set of hospitals when deciding the rankings.

-2. Ranking hospitals by outcome in a state
+*2. Ranking hospitals by outcome in a state*
 Write a function called rankhospital that takes three arguments: the 2-character abbreviated name of a state (state), an outcome (outcome), and the ranking of a hospital in that state for that outcome (num).
 The function reads the outcome-of-care-measures.csv file and returns a character vector with the name of the hospital that has the ranking specied by the num argument.
 For example, the call rankhospital("MD", "heart failure", 5).

-3. Ranking hospitals in all states
+*3. Ranking hospitals in all states*
 Write a function called rankall that takes two arguments: an outcome name (outcome) and a hospital rank- ing (num).
 The function reads the outcome-of-care-measures.csv file and returns a 2-column data frame containing the hospital in each state that has the ranking specied in num.
 For example the function call